nsikan-udoma/NYSE-Data-Project-MS-Excel/README.md

 ... just to name a few.

-## How to Access the Excel Dasboard
+## How to Access the Excel Dashboard

-Once again you can download the Excel Dashbaord using the link below.
+Once again you can download the Excel Dashboard using the link below.
 Please download and view the dynamic dashboards locally on your computer using Microsoft Excel (Note: Excel dashboards do not open properly in google sheets).

 [Excel Financial Forecast Model & Dashboard](../main/projectdata-nyse%20(main).xlsx)